WikiLeaks exposing the truth

 - The hackers believed they had found evidence that Telstra was acting illegally.

-- In other words, we were fools not to have accepted this arbitration file when it was offered to us by the hackers who conveyed to Graham Schorer a sense of the enormity of the deception and misconduct undertaken [sic] by Telstra against the COT Cases.”
+- In other words, we were fools not to have accepted this arbitration file when it was offered to us by the hackers who conveyed to Graham Schorer a sense of the enormity of the deception and misconduct undertaken by Telstra against the COT Cases.”
 (AS-CAV Exhibit 790 to 818 Exhibit 817)

 If the hackers were Julian Assange, then Julian Assange carried out a duty to expose what he thought was a crime.
-Major law enforcement agencies and the media have been asking the Australian public to disclose incidents which they believe are crimes because doing so is in the public interest.
+Significant law enforcement agencies and the media have been asking the Australian public to disclose incidents which they believe are crimes because doing so is in the public interest.
 When I exposed similar crimes to the Australian Federal Police - Australian Federal Police Investigation File No/1, I was penalised for it when Telstra carried out their threats.